SchuhBaum/JollyCoopFixesAndStuff/ReadMe.md

 - Now a BepInEx plugin.
 - Restructured code.
 - Removed room gravity script from SS_E08.
 The script sets the gravity based on one player position otherwise.
+- Fixed a bug where other players would not be able to breath in the void sea.